emalyak/CMAltimeterDemo/README.md

 Instructions
 ------------
-Tap the switch to turn on relative altitute and pressure updates.
+Tap the switch to turn on relative altitude and pressure updates.
 Tap the switch again to turn off updates.

 Requirements
 ------------